Nanette Malone, BSN, RN, Women’s and Children’s Manager

 When can I start exercising again?

 When you start to feel up to it, you can begin exercising by doing some light walking around your neighborhood or on the treadmill.
 You may also start to experiment with some gentle yoga poses of stressing, or some upper body exercises.
-However, if you had a C-section you may want to get permission from your doctors at Baptist Health
+However, if you had a C-section you will want to get permission from your doctors at Baptist Health.

 How important is breastfeeding?

 Breast milk contains all the essential vitamins and nutrients your baby needs during the first six months of life.
 It contains sustenance that helps your baby fight disease and illness during the time when their immune system is weak.
 And for you new mothers, breastfeeding provides emotional benefits that help recover you from childbirth quicker and easier.

 When it’s time to deliver, labor will be the only thing on your mind.
 Plan ahead.